Heinrich LXIII, Prince Reuss of Köstritz

 Prince Heinrich LXIII Reuss of Köstritz (18 June 1786 – 27 September 1841) was a member of the House of Reuss.

 Life

 After the death of his elder brother Heinrich LX (1784–1833) he was the senior member of the Köstritz branch of the House of Reuss.
-His sister Auguste Fredericka Espérance was the wife of Henry, Duke of Anhalt-Köthen.
+His sister, Princess Auguste Friederike Espérance was the wife of Henry, Duke of Anhalt-Köthen.

 He was married twice.
 On 21 February 1819 at Wernigerode Castle, he married on Countess Eleonore of Stolberg-Wernigerode (1801–1827), who was a daughter of Count Henry of Stolberg-Wernigerode.
 After she died, on 11 May 1828, Heinrich LXIII married her sister Countess Caroline of Stolberg-Wernigerode (1806–1899).

 From 1833 until his death, he was a member of the First Chamber of the Saxon parliament.
 As the owner of a Manor, he had been appointed by the king.
 Among others, he owned estates in Klipphausen, Spreewiese and Klix.